Sneath Glass Company: Factory burns

-Elsewhere, the discovery of natural gas in Eaton, Indiana, during the late 1880s started an economic boom period in East Central Indiana.
-Like many East Central Indiana communities during the gas boom, Hartford City's leaders sought to take advantage of their newfound energy resource.
-The Hartford City Land Company was formed in 1891 as part of the effort to attract manufacturers.
-The company offered "free sites, free gas, excellent switching facilities, and reasonable cash subsidies" as enticements for manufacturers to locate in the boom town.

 During mid-March 1894, the Sneath Glass plant in Tiffin was destroyed by fire.
 The company's warehouses were saved.
 The destruction of the main works was so complete that it was said that the only things remaining were the building's side walls and smokestack.
 The facility would never be rebuilt.
 An offer was made by the Hartford City Land Company to the Sneaths and Geiger, which would enable them to restart their glass making in Hartford City, Indiana.
-Already with insurance money, management was enticed by low cost natural gas, free land, a relocation bonus, and railroad facilities.
+Already with insurance money, management was enticed by natural gas, free land, a relocation bonus, and railroad facilities.